 Where is the study run from?

-Nutritional Rehabilitation Center of the Queen Elisabeth Central Hospital in Blantyre, Malawi.
+Nutritional Rehabilitation Center of the Queen Elizabeth Central Hospital in Blantyre, Malawi

 When is the study starting and how long is it expected to run for?